-The Cyber control framework is managed by the MMC Group Information Security team who monitor and maintain the supporting IT infrastructure, tools and technologies to safeguard the organisation, and its clients, from the rapidly changing cyber threat environment.
-The Company proactively de-risks its operations through regular patching and security upgrades and supports this with colleague awareness and training campaigns.
-In the event of heightened Cyber threat, the MMC Group has established incident management procedures which are invoked to mitigate any adverse impacts.
-Attendance at the FCA hosted Cyber Co-ordination Group ensures the business has sight of local UK threats and vulnerabilities.
+The Company continuously monitors external threat vectors, maintains a robust Information technology and cyber infrastructure, regularly updates security and patching, and provides comprehensive colleague awareness and training campaigns.
+In the event of a heightened cyber threat, the MMC Group has established incident management procedures which are invoked to mitigate any adverse impacts.
+Attendance at the FCA hosted Cyber Co-ordination Group ensures the business has sight of threats and vulnerabilities affecting the UK.